jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

  *                                   .
 1 if source is pc
  * Output: op2_src               Specifying the source of operand2 of ALU/ControlTransferUnit
  *                                   .
 0 if source is register file's readdata2
  *                                   .
-1 if source is a hardwired value 4
+1 if source is immediate
  *                                   .
-2 if source is immediate
+2 if source is a hardwired value 4
- * Output: writeback_valid       0 if not writing back to registers, 1 otherwise
  * Output: writeback_src         Specifying the source of value written back to the register file
  *                                   .
-0 to select alu result
+0 if writeback is invalid
  *                                   .
-1 to select immediate generator result
+1 to select alu result
  *                                   .
+2 to select immediate generator result
-2 to select data memory result
+ *                                   .
+3 to select data memory result
  * Output: validinst             0 if the instruction is invalid, 1 otherwise *
  * For more information, see section 4.4 of Patterson and Hennessy.